metrorailings/OwlBlog/content/posts/2022-division-round-learnings.md

 Cincinnati has come into this game well-prepared and with a few tricks up its sleeve.
 Kudos to Zac Taylor.

+More importantly, the Bengals have seen a resurgence in their rushing game as well as their pass rush, both of which were obviously missing last week against the Ravens.
+Cincinnati's defensive line has gotten the better of Buffalo's offensive line consistently.
+Meanwhile, Joe Mixon is chewing off yardage at six yards a clip.

+Buffalo's game plan is disapointing.
+It's obvious Cincinnati has real issues defending the six-back attack as evident by the game last week against the Ravens.
+A winning game plan would call for Josh Allen to run the ball more than usual.
+But it seems like Buffalo never received that memo.

 I'll be tracking Cincinnati's defensive pressures here.

 Joseph Ossai: I